danielkoll/PyRADS-shortwave/README.md

 For the Python 3 version of pyDISORT: see https://github.com/danielkoll/PyDISORT3

 # Acknowledgements
 PyRADS makes use of HITRAN 2016 line lists (http://hitran.org/), AER's MTCKD continuum model (http://rtweb.aer.com/continuum_frame.html), and the PyTran script published by Ray Pierrehumbert as part of the courseware for "Principles of Planetary Climates" (https://geosci.uchicago.edu/~rtp1/PrinciplesPlanetaryClimate/).
-Brian Rose (http://www.atmos.albany.edu/facstaff/brose/) has helped improve the code.
 The SW version of PyRADS uses DISORT, developed by Stamnes et al, and the pyDISORT wrapper, developed by chanGimeno (https://github.com/chanGimeno/pyDISORT).
+Brian Rose (http://www.atmos.albany.edu/facstaff/brose/), Andrew Williams (https://andrewilwilliams.github.io/), and Zhiping Zhang have improved the code.